Illinois police warn people to be vigilant on ‘National Day of Hate’ - NewsBreak

 CHICAGO — Police in Illinois are warning people to be vigilant Saturday after state police said they have seen an increase in “domestic violent extremist messaging” announcing the day as “National Day of Hate.”

 In a statement released Thursday, Illinois State Police said they are encouraging people to be vigilant and there is no information to take action on as of now.
-LGBTQ+ concerns grow as contentious bill advances
+Family of 7-year-old struck, killed by school bus in Park Forest file wrongful death lawsuit

 State police said Neo-Nazi and anti-Semite groups are encouraging hate actions over the weekend.